 Continue on to Bryce Canyon National park.
 Sandstone spires (called hoodoos) fill the bowl-shaped canyon and hiking down among the hoodoos to Queen’s Garden is a challenging but manageable hike for the whole family.

 Finally, you can’t miss Arches National Park.
 There are multiple hikes, including the amazing Devil’s Garden Trail.
 There are several segments starting easy for young kids and progressing to more challenging for more adventurous kids (and adults!).
 The more advanced part of the trail goes along the top of narrow ridges and ends at the beautiful Double O Arch.
-The parks are best visited in late spring/ early fall to skip the extreme heat of summer. // Recommended by James of Travel Collecting
+The parks are best visited in late spring/ early fall to skip the extreme heat of summer. // Recommended by James Ian of Parks Collecting

 Vermont’s sprawling Green Mountains are famous for winter mountain sports.
 Visitors can enjoy skiing, snowboarding, and snow tubing at one of the many resorts, such as Stratton or Mount Snow.
 During the warmer months, most of the snow trails make for challenging, but exhilarating, hiking.
 Nearby, Somerset Reservoir is perfect for lake sports and relaxation, while the small town, such as Dover and Wilmington offer quaint shopping and dining.
 To the north sits Manchester, VT, known for Equinox Mountain and Hildene, the Lincoln Family summer home.